SIWSL (Sign in with SimpleLogin)

 SIWSL is an open-source privacy-focused login service.

-Integrating SIWSL gives your users a total control over what information they share when they sign up for your website.
+Integrating SIWSL gives your users total control over what information they share when they sign up for your website.

 Instead of the confusing and over-complex experiences of Login with Google/Facebook docs, SIWSL is created by developers for developers and as such, is simple and easy to integrate.